 How many healthcare organizations are reaching these consumers with a cohesive brand narrative across both general market and ethnic media channels?
 The answer is not many.
 Clearly this suggests an opportunity to reach diverse populations in real time as they play a greater role in healthcare purchasing decisions.
 Hispanics, like other non-white groups, are not monolithic in their tastes, beliefs, interests and passions.
 Cultural identity no longer flows in one direction, from the majority population down to diverse pockets in the community.
 Rather, it is fluid, moving across many cultural influences pulled from different ethnic cultures and experiences.
 LGBTQ groups are not excluded from this fluidity movement.
 They are an important part of the mix for many healthcare organizations and major consumer brands as well.

 Back to those Hispanic caregivers.
 To reach them, hospitals, payers and others have traditionally lumped them into a catchall multi-cultural strategy, which did nothing to address their individual needs or challenges.
 But with cultural influences transforming the mainstream, healthcare marketers have a new imperative to go beyond that approach.
 Communication strategies must be established that reflect the nuances of the multigenerational, bilingual homes in the communities they serve.
-Messaging should be created to address the health disparities that challenge minority communities.
+Messaging should be created to address the health disparities that challenge ethnic communities.
 This includes increased rates of diabetes in Hispanics or high blood pressure among African Americans.
 The most effective approaches look at diverse communities for what they have in common, then fine-tune the messaging by tailoring to their respective nuances.

 What people share, of course, is the desire for wellness, freedom from pain, and the chance for a long and purposeful life.
 But how will varied cultural experiences influence these desired outcomes and a consumer’s healthcare journey related to coverage and care?
 The answer will depend on the group you’re talking to.
 However, one thing is certain.
-With the fusion of general market and multicultural audiences in America, a more sophisticated approach to address the total market in a culturally authentic way will give a tremendous advantage to those healthcare marketers who choose to embrace it.
+With the fusion of general market and multicultural audiences in America, a more sophisticated approach to address consumers in a culturally authentic way will give a tremendous advantage to those healthcare marketers who choose to embrace it.

 David Maricich is president and COO of Maricich Health, located in Irvine, California.
 Visit maricich.com.